damlobster/ada2018/README.md

 # **Environment news in the world**

 # Abstract
-Concerns about environmental degradation takes a growing place in the collective consciousness.
+Concerns about environmental degradation is taking a growing place in the collective consciousness.
+Global media news plays an important role in reporting environmental news to population, being for reporting natural disaster that causes important damage to population, or revealing the douteuse practice of a company, politic views on environment etc and can have an impact at a large scale...

-We would like to analyse the impact of ecological scandals on the society from a media point of view.
-We define ecological scandals as being punctual (in space and time) events having disastrous consequences on nature and that have been highly exposed by medias.
+We would like to analyse the environment news coverage in the world.

-More precisely, we would like to see where the primary ecological scandals have taken place, how a particular scandal is connected to other scandals in the world, how important they are and most importantly what are the consequences on the society (economy, politics, social...) due to media coverage.
+More precisely, we would like to see what are the main actors implied in environment, how they are connected to each other .

 For this analysis, we are going to use the GDELT v2.0 dataset which contains information from the world's news media.